-If you’re using accrual-based accounting, it’s possible to show a profit but still not have the cash you need to operate and grow your business.
 To better understand the difference between profit and cash flow, it helps to keep in mind that profit looks at revenue and expenses during a specific period.
 If your revenue exceeds your expenses, you have a profit.

 On the other hand, cash flow is always changing, and it’s dependent on when the money is actually collected.
 Sales on credit count as “revenue” even if your customers haven’t paid yet.
 Bottom line: You may have a profit—but not enough cash.

-If your business is short on cash, you might be able to borrow money from the bank or take out a line of credit.
+To boost cash flow, you might be able to borrow money from the bank or take out a line of credit.
 Another possible solution is accounts receivable financing.
 This process takes place when a factoring company like BlueVine is willing to lend you money now for invoices that are due in the future.